 Getting Started with Blazor Image Editor Component

-This section briefly explains about how to include Blazor Image Editor component in your Blazor WebAssembly App using Visual Studio and Visual Studio Code.
+This section explains how to include the Blazor Image Editor component in a Blazor WebAssembly app using Visual Studio and Visual Studio Code.

-To get start quickly with the Blazor Image Editor component, you can check on this video or GitHub sample:
+To get started quickly with the Blazor Image Editor component, refer to this video or the corresponding GitHub sample:

 Prerequisites

-Install Syncfusion® Blazor ImageEditor and Themes NuGet in the App
+Install Syncfusion® Blazor ImageEditor and themes NuGet packages

-To add Blazor Image Editor component in the app, open the NuGet package manager in Visual Studio (Tools → NuGet Package Manager → Manage NuGet Packages for Solution), search and install Syncfusion.Blazor.ImageEditor and Syncfusion.Blazor.Themes.
-Alternatively, you can utilize the following package manager command to achieve the same.
+To add the Blazor Image Editor component, open the NuGet Package Manager in Visual Studio (Tools → NuGet Package Manager → Manage NuGet Packages for Solution), then search for and install Syncfusion.Blazor.ImageEditor and Syncfusion.Blazor.Themes.
+Alternatively, the following Package Manager commands can be used:

 NOTE